mattTongjiao/element-plus/website/docs/fr-FR/migration-from-2.x.md

 ## Migration from Element 2.x

-This document will help you upgrade from Element 2.x to Element Plus.
+This document will help you upgrade from Element 2.x to Tongjiao UI.

 ### Breaking changes